-3.2.1 To protect, expand and integrate the urban forest in existing and new communities by: a) encouraging the enhancement of a resilient and healthy urban forest by increasing tree canony coverage and encouraging a diversity of tree species

-- increasing tree canopy coverage and encouraging a diversity of tree species through tree planting and restoration of public lands in appropriate locations; providing sustainable growth environments for trees by allocating adequate - soil volumes and landscaped area through development, redevelopment and site alteration and infrastructure; - 3.2.2.
+3.2.1 To protect, expand and integrate the urban forest in existing and new communities by: a) encouraging the enhancement of a resilient and healthy urban forest by increasing tree canopy coverage and encouraging a diversity of tree species through tree planting and restoration of public lands in appropriate locations; b) providing sustainable growth environments for trees by allocating adequate soil volumes and landscaped area through development, redevelopment and site alteration and infrastructure; 3.2.2.
 To develop in cooperation with York Region an Urban Forest Management Plan to address local tree canopy targets, tree species diversity, invasive species management, soil conservation strategies to implement tree canopy targets and the long-term maintenance of Markham's urban forest including tracking and measuring the health benefits of the urban forest.

-Markham's Strategic Plan identifies the growth of the City's tree canopy as a priority action of Council.
+Markham's Strategic Plan (Building Markham's Future Together) identifies the growth of the City's tree canopy as a priority action of Council.
 Markham's GreenPrint Sustainability Plan has established a long term target to reach 30% tree canopy and vegetation coverage citywide.
 A healthy tree canopy provides benefits to both people and the environment, including mitigation of the urban heat island effect, minimizing stormwater run-off, soil conservation, habitat for urban wildlife and clean air.